wpeka/auction-software/README.txt

 == Changelog ==
 = 1.2.6 =
-* Fix: Fixed the widget and Gutenberg blocks not showing issue.
+* Fix: Widget and Gutenberg blocks were not displayed correctly.

 = 1.2.5 =
 * Fix: Updated readme